haberdashPI/Weber.jl/docs/src/stimulus.md

 # Sounds

-Weber's primary focus is on psychoacoustics, so there are many methods for generating and manipulation sounds.
-There are two primary ways to create sound stimuli: loading a file and sound primitives.
+Weber's primary focus is on psychoacoustics, so there are many methods for generating and manipulating sounds.
+There are two primary ways to create sound
+stimuli: loading a file and composing sound primitives.

 ## Loading a file